-- Globalization is a process wherein organizations or businesses build influence internationally or start their operation in various locations around the world.
+- Globalization is a process wherein organizations or businesses build influence internationally or start their operation in various locations worldwide.

-- Globalization can mean the merging of national economies through technology, migration of labor force, flow of capital, investment and trade.
+- Globalization can mean the merging of national economies through technology, migration of labor force, the flow of capital, investment, and trade.

-- Globalization can also mean the dissemination of technology, values and practices that have a worldwide impact on the lives of many people.
+- Globalization can also mean the dissemination of technology, values, and practices that have a worldwide impact on many people’s lives.

-- Globalization can be the process that is driven by different needs and purposes.
-It results in the increase in the flow and exchange of culture, information, people, money, services and goods across geographical borders.
+- Globalization can be a process that is driven by different needs and purposes.
+It increases the flow and exchange of culture, information, people, money, services, and goods across geographical borders.

-- Globalization has increased awareness among global consumers of different opportunities for investment, economic trends and new products.
-The development of information and communication technologies helps facilitate awareness of these opportunities.
-Technology likewise made the transmission and channeling of financial assets quicker and simpler.
+- Globalization has increased awareness among global consumers of different opportunities for investment, economic trends, and new products.

-- Socially, globalization provides populations around the world better interconnectedness.
+- Socially, globalization provides populations around the world with better interconnectedness.
 Culturally, it promotes the increase in the exchange of values and ideas.
-It boosts the political activities of nations toward a global level through coordination with intergovernmental organizations.
-Globalization brings about the changes in the creation and implementation of international laws.

-- Globalization enables developing countries to draw level to industrialized countries via the increase of economic expansion, diversification and manufacturing.
-It brings improvements in the countries’ standards of living.
+- Globalization enables developing countries to draw level to industrialized countries via economic expansion, diversification, and manufacturing.

-- Globalization gives the outsourcing industries a big boost, bringing technology and more jobs to other countries.
+- It gives the outsourcing industries a big boost, bringing technology and more jobs to other countries.

 - It provides more employment opportunities, especially in the export and import sectors.

 - The household income gains an increase through globalization.
-It reduces inflation rates and increases the take home pay of workers because the cost of consumption is lower.
+It reduces inflation rates and increases workers’ take-home pay because the cost of consumption is lower.

 - Globalization allows many goods to be more affordable and available to more parts of the world.